 LEAGUE OF CHICAGO THEATRES ANNOUNCES

-Applications for the award were accepted from January through February.
+Applications for the award were accepted in February and March 2013.
 Eligible companies must be a member of the League of Chicago Theatres, have been in existence at least 3 and no longer than 10 years, and have demonstrated artistic excellence, fiscal responsibility, community leadership, and potential for future growth.

-A nomination committee comprised of Chicago theatre administrators, artists and educators reviewed the applications and selected five finalists.
-The 2012 finalists were 16th Street Theater, Red Tape Theatre, Sideshow Theatre Company, The Music Theatre Company, and Theatre Seven of Chicago.
+A nomination committee comprised of Chicago theatre industry professionals and educators reviewed the applications and selected five finalists.
+The 2013 finalists were 16th Street Theater, Bailiwick Chicago, Filament Theatre Ensemble, Pavement Group, and Sideshow Theatre Company.
 “Each of this year’s nominees exemplify Chicago theatre at its best.
-The voting was spirited and came down to the wire.
+As always, the voting was spirited and came down to the wire.
 In Chicago, we are indeed privileged to have such talent and dedication among us,” comments Deb Clapp.

 Event: League of Chicago Theatres’ Annual Gala